+Science 5 | Grade 5

-Science 5 (grade 5) - 5th Grade science explores topics within the Life, Earth and Physical sciences.
+5th Grade science explores topics within the Life, Earth and Physical sciences.
 Investigations using the scientific method are woven into various units of study.
 Students also frequently practice creating models to represent key concepts and are presented with challenges that require them to utilize the engineering design process.

 Students will acquire study skills and scientific habits of mind that prepare them to be successful in science classes.
 Particular focus is placed on the wonder of science and enjoyment of the subject.
-Major topics of study include matter and mixtures, sound energy, changes to Earth's surface, oceans, relationships in ecosystems, force and motion, respiratory and cardiovascular body systems, and human-environment interactions.
+Major topics of study include matter and mixtures, Earth's systems, water on Earth, human impact on Earth's resources, space, relationships in ecosystems, and environment interactions.

+Life Science | Grade 6

-Life Science (grade 6) - This course reinforces and expands upon Life Science concepts and skills learned in Grades 1-5, as well as introducing new ones.
-The primary focus in this course is on continuing to acquire scientific attitudes and habits of mind using the scientific method through investigative labs and a variety of technologies, which are enhanced by the use of an interactive text and rigorous classroom discussions and projects.
-Areas of study include an initial brief review of scientific inquiry, and the metric system, as well as in-depth studies of cells, the microscopic world, and structures, processes, and responses of all living things.
-The four primary units of study are; Cells and Heredity, Diversity of Life and Human Body Systems and Ecology and the Environment.
-Current events in science are an ongoing area of concentration.
+This course reinforces and expands upon Life Science concepts and skills learned in Grades 1-5, as well as introducing new ones.
+The primary focus of this course is on continuing to acquire scientific attitudes and habits of mind using the scientific method through investigative labs and a variety of technologies, which are enhanced by the use of an interactive text and rigorous classroom discussions and projects.
+Areas of study include Living Things in the Biosphere, Cells and Human Body Systems, Ecosystems & Populations, Genes and Heredity, Natural Selection & Change Over Time.

-Earth Systems Science (grade 7) - Earth System Science focuses on developing an understanding of how the Earth functions as a system, where the lithosphere, hydrosphere, atmosphere and biosphere interact, work together and affect each other.
+Earth Systems Science | Grade 7

+Earth System Science focuses on developing an understanding of how the Earth functions as a system, where the lithosphere, hydrosphere, atmosphere and biosphere interact, work together and affect each other.
 Students will investigate Earth's features, movement, environment, and history, while paying particular attention to the influence of the planet's oceans.
 Through multiple labs, current events and projects students will develop an understanding of the Scientific Method and gain experience in a broad range of topics integral to understanding this planet as a whole and the forces that influence it.

-Environmental and Physical Science (grade 8) - Environmental and Physical Science is an introductory course that focuses on the use of chemistry and physics to gain a better understanding of their environment.
+Environmental and Physical Science | Grade 8

+Environmental and Physical Science is an introductory course that focuses on the use of chemistry and physics to gain a better understanding of their environment.
 This understanding will aid the students in making informed decisions about the issues facing communities today.
 This course is designed to enable students to learn to collect and analyze data, create models, ask questions, debate ideas, and make decisions based on evidence.